Pro-Life (politician): Political views

 Pro-Life has said he believes that abortion is murder, and he supports charging doctors who perform abortions with murder.

 He opposed the Troubled Asset Relief Program as a candidate in 2008, citing concerns that its implementation would result in "a total fascist dictatorship run by the bankers."
 He opposes war undertaken without a declaration of war by Congress; he supports a non-interventionist foreign policy and considers the wars in Iraq, Afghanistan, and Libya to be unjust and unconstitutional.
 He also opposes public education, which he considers to be communist.
 After the Sandy Hook Elementary School shooting, he suggested allowing Idaho sheriffs to organize groups of armed volunteers to protect schools.

 Personal life

 Pro-Life is a vegetarian.
 As Marvin Richardson, he married Jean Benson in 1964; they divorced in 1982.

 He has been married to Kirsten Faith since 1982.
 In 2006, she ran for the Idaho House of Representatives as the Constitution Party nominee against Republican Steven Thayn, receiving 3,026 votes (24.56%).
 Pro-Life encouraged her to run for this position, despite their conviction that women should not work outside the home.

 Pro-Life has 15 children, seven from his previous wife, and eight from his current wife.

-Formerly a member of the Church of Jesus Christ of Latter-day Saints, Pro-Life left the church in 1998, based on false claims that the church does not ascribe personhood to the unborn.
+Formerly a member of the Church of Jesus Christ of Latter-day Saints, Pro-Life left the church in 1998, because of his view that the church does not ascribe personhood to the unborn.